Mid Game Character Building

 Weapon

 Your weapon school should still be, by far, your most important skill.
 As stated in the early-game section, your goal is to reach minimum delay for your weapon.
-Viewable by selecting the weapon in the inventory, the minimum delay is 0.5 to 0.7 auts, taking between 8 to 24 levels.
-Raising your weapon skill beyond mindelay will still raise damage and accuracy, though it will no longer increases swing speed.
+Viewable by selecting the weapon in the inventory, the minimum delay is 0.5 to 0.7 decaAut, taking anywhere from 10 to 24 levels.
+Raising your weapon skill beyond mindelay will still raise damage and accuracy, though it will no longer increase swing speed.
 Its unlikely for you to reach it in a timely manner for especially big weapons, such as giant clubs or triple swords, but you should keep training.

 Warriors need to make a choice: how many hands will you dedicate?
 Two-handed weapons deal more damage... but take more investment and restrict your shield slot.
 Of course, you still need a reasonable delay to even consider a two-hander (or a big shield).